 3. Click Test Connection to verify the connection to the specified cloud location.
-4. Click OK to exit the Cloud Configuration dialog.
+Click OK to exit the Cloud Configuration dialog. т. ones.
+On to exit the cloud configuration didiog.

 Configure File Copy Settings to Optimize Performance

 To improve the performance (upload speed and server load), File Copy can upload data to the specified destination in parallel chunks and or parallel threads.